top of page

 Banana Bread

 Banana bread sometimes has baking powder as an ingredient and sometimes uses only baking soda (which is safe!).
 If you're at a bakery ask if there is baking powder.
-If it has baking powder you can have french toast, bagel or croissant
+At a store check ingredient labels for "phosphate".

 Kids' Food